Skip to main content

 🧠 The Science Behind Seasonal Shifts

-Energy balance.
-Cooler air means the body works a bit harder to maintain warmth and stability, quietly redirecting energy that might otherwise fuel productivity or creativity.
+Cooler air requires the body to work slightly harder to maintain warmth and stability, quietly redirecting energy that might otherwise support productivity or creativity.

 🌿 Gentle Habits to Support Focus

-Move regularly.
-A brief stretch or a five-minute walk restores circulation and mental clarity—simple motion that resets attention.
+A brief stretch or five-minute walk restores circulation and mental clarity—simple motion that resets attention.

 🍁 Why Autumn Can Be an Opportunity